YounggilLee/Online-Bulletin-Board/README.md

 # Technology and tools

-Entity Framwork: To build data base
+Entity Framwork: To build data base</br>
-Bootstrap: To display pages properly
+Bootstrap: To display pages properly</br>
-Trrumbowyg: to implement a content input page effectively
+Trrumbowyg: to implement a content input page effectively</br>

 # Captured Images for demonstration.